cacology/characters/text/144-146_A_Traveller/A_Traveller_144.md

 he is as*hamed of his Mother, becaus*e s*he is of\
 him.
 He is a Merchant, that makes Voyages\
 into foreign Nations, to drive a Trade in Wis*-\
-dom and Politics, and is is not for his Credit\
+dom and Politics, and it is not for his Credit\
-to have it thoughts, he has made an ill Return,\
+to have it thought, he has made an ill Return,\
 which mus*t be, if he s*hould allow of any of\
 the Growth of his own Country.
 This makes\
 him quick and blow up hims*elf with Admira-\